forseti-security/forseti-security/_docs/_latest/develop/dev/setup.md

   pip install -q --upgrade forseti-security/requirements.txt
   ```

-### Running the python setup
+## Running the Python setup

-Use the following commands to navigate to your cloned repository and run the python setup:
+Use the following commands to navigate to your cloned repository and run the Python setup:

   ```bash
   cd forseti-security